Skip to content

 We are planning seven concerts in Kunín and the surrounding area:

-– Bílovec Castle – August 4, 2026 – concert by participants
+– Bílovec Castle – concert of participants

-– Raduň Castle – August 8, 2026 – concert by participants
+– Raduň Castle – concert of participants

 ACCOMMODATION: